DrChat/Gmod-vphysics/README.md

 * Optionally, premake scripts are provided in the proj folder

 #### Linux Setup
-* You need to have a dedicated server installed preferably for the game you're building for, as vphysics needs to dynamically link to some modules.
+* You need to have the game you're building for installed, as vphysics needs to dynamically link to some modules.
 Configure the path in ./src/Makefile
 * You can use the build.sh provided in the root directory to compile vphysics.
 Optional arguments are -numthreads \<count\> and -clean (make clean before make)

 #### Automatic Copying